epfl-ada/ada-2023-project-adaknow/README.md

 In conlusion, although our analysis did not reach widespread and robust conclusions we hope that it sets a stepping stone for future works.
 In particular, we believe that our tropes analysis can be expanded via the use of more robust models following a more refined classification such that specific tropes can be linked to specific characters.
 This could lead to the use of tropes to establish more granular correlations with actor career longevity and movie ratings.

-To find our interactive blog for this project you can visit: https://juliette75700.github.io/Gender-Evolution/.
+To find our interactive blog for this project you can visit <a href="https://juliette75700.github.io/Gender-Evolution/" target="_blank">this link</a>.

 ## Datasets